FunkFrog/ShareSuite/PreviousVersions.md

 Versions older then 5 prior are no longer listed on the mod's README, and will be here after each update.

+### `2.3.0`
+- Fixed a bug where scrapper wouldn't output the correct amount of scrap

 `2.3.0`
 - Fixed a bug where scrapper wouldn't output the correct amount of scrap